Janson Design Group

-The Janson + Tsai Design Group is an American architecture. acoustic and audio video design firm that specializes in the design of media and entertainment facilities that include television studios, film sound stages, music recording studios, post production suites, audio mixing/color correction and editing, screening rooms and theaters.
-The firm has worked in 22 countries in the past 10 years and maintains a global practice in all practice areas.
+The Janson + Tsai Design Associates is an American architecture, acoustic and audio video design firm that specializes in the design of media and entertainment facilities that include television studios, film sound stages, music recording studios, post production suites, audio mixing/color correction and editing, screening rooms and theaters.
+The firm has worked in 27 countries in the past 15 years and maintains a global practice in all practice areas.

 Practice

 Founded by Dennis Janson in 1997, the firm is a medium sized specialty firm.
 Mr. Janson has practiced in these specialty areas since 1979.